 He’s willing to have uncomfortable conversations.

-Acho’s hit Youtube series turned New York Times bestseller, Uncomfortable Conversations with a Black Man, creates candid, honest and meaningful dialogue, addressing racial ignorance.
+Acho’s hit Youtube series turned New York Times bestseller, Uncomfortable Conversations with a Black Man, creates candid, honest, and meaningful dialogue, addressing racial ignorance.
 Where others might stray away from taboo topics, Acho is the perfect person to thoughtfully address them.
 Acho will be sitting down to have one of these conversations with Matt and the final three women during ATFR to discuss recent events surrounding the franchise.

-And Oprah came with a question that “challenged” him… No doubt Acho is prepared for the likes of Bachelor Nation.
+And Oprah came up with a question that “challenged” him… No doubt Acho is prepared for the likes of Bachelor Nation.